Skip to content

 Is your cocoa raw?

-No, it is not crude and we say it with absolute transparency and serenity.
-Both fermentation and roasting actually improve the digestibility of cocoa and promote the absorption of nutrients, including antioxidants (flavanols/polyphenols).
+No, it is not raw and we say it with absolute transparency and serenity.
+Both fermentation and roasting in fact improve the digestibility of cocoa and promote the absorption of nutrients, including antioxidants (flavanols/polyphenols).

-We roast the cocoa at a controlled temperature, respecting and highlighting each cocoa origin.
-When the cocoa bean has been subjected to fermentation and drying it has already undergone the first treatments, albeit natural, but has already been exposed to temperatures above 42ºC.
+We roast cocoa at a controlled temperature, respecting and highlighting every cocoa origin.
+When the cocoa bean has been subjected to fermentation and drying, it has already undergone the first treatments, even if natural, but has already been exposed to temperatures above 42ºC.

-Furthermore, the tempering method for making "raw chocolate" can only be carried out with temperatures ranging from 45/46ºC and 50ºC for dark chocolate.
-Therefore it is not possible, by its nature, to maintain temperatures below 42ºC.
-We believe that they are just strategic marketing works aimed at disorienting consumer preferences.
+Furthermore, the tempering method to make "raw chocolate" can only be carried out with temperatures ranging from 45/46ºC and 50ºC for dark chocolate.
+Therefore, it is not possible, by its very nature, to maintain temperatures below 42ºC.
+We believe that these are just strategic marketing efforts to disorient consumer preferences.

-Obviously we invite you to take a tour of some cocoa plantations to understand what we are talking about, how it is worked from the first moment and then form your opinion.
-Rather, we think it is more important to focus on the "quality of the cocoa", the artisanal processes (bean to bar, farm to bar..), origin, traceability, the people behind the supply chain, flavor profile, sustainability, history, etc. .
+Of course, we invite you to take a tour of some cocoa plantations to understand what we are talking about, how it is processed from the very beginning and then make up your own mind.
+Instead, we think it is more important to focus on the "quality of cocoa", the artisanal processes (bean to bar, farm to bar..), origin, traceability, the people behind the supply chain, flavor profile, sustainability, history, etc.

 What are cocoa nibs?